TL;DR

 - Paying for the Plan: You can either pay in a single lump sum or through monthly instalments, typically over a period of 1 to 10 years.

 - FCA Regulation: Since 29th July 2022, the sale and administration of prepaid funeral plans has been regulated by the Financial Conduct Authority (FCA).
 This provides significant consumer protection, including access to the Financial Services Compensation Scheme (FSCS).
-It is vital you only deal with an FCA-authorised provider.
+It is vital you only deal with an insurance provider.

 What's Included... and What Isn't?

-This is where you need to read the small print carefully.
+This is where you may need to read the small print carefully.

-Typically Included & Guaranteed:
+Typically Included & subject to terms:

 - The funeral director's professional services.